oracle-livelabs/database/multitenant-tde/mt-key-mgmt/mt-key-mgmt.md

     ![Screenshot of terminal output](./images/cdb1-check-wallet-status.png " ")

-6. We can check the status of CDB2 and see the same thing
+## Task 6: We can check the status of CDB2 and see the same thing

     ```
     <copy>